Xarakipi/TIL/project_animals/README.md

 * By default, Debian 10 minimal server doesn't have "sudo" and ssh access for 'root'.
 Default first user 'debian' doesn't have sudo access.

-* **If Debian 10 minimal installed without password for root you should pass both tests without errors.**
+* **If Debian 10 minimal installed without password for 'root' you should pass both tests without errors.**

 Test 1.
 Ansible connection to fresh Deb10 server.